thinklikeacto/leetcode/easy/1-two-sum/README.md

+The problem asks us to find two numbers in the input list that add up to a target sum, and return their indices in the list.
+We can solve this problem by iterating through the input list and checking if the target minus the current number has been seen before.

-This solution uses a dictionary to keep track of previously seen numbers and their indices.
-For each number in the list, it calculates the complement needed to reach the target sum and checks if that complement has been seen before.
-If so, it returns the indices of the two numbers that add up to the target sum.
-If not, it adds the number to the dictionary of seen numbers and moves on to the next number.
+To keep track of previously seen numbers and their indices, we can use a dictionary.
+For each number in the list, we check if the target minus the number has been seen before by looking it up in the dictionary.
+If it has, we return the current index and the index of the complement.
+If it hasn't, we add the current number and its index to the dictionary.

+This approach has a time complexity of O(n), where n is the length of the input list.
+We only need to iterate through the list once, and each dictionary lookup takes constant time on average.

 ## Frequently Asked Questions